 3. country: The country the visitor came from (tracked via their IP address).

-Those parameters are always tracked for everyone, regardless of whether the link had UTM parameters or not.
-Meaning, even if an admin doesn't use the UTM feature, these three pieces of information are still collected for the user.
+Those parameters are always tracked for everyone, regardless of whether the link has UTM parameters or not.
+Meaning that even if an admin doesn't use the UTM feature, these three pieces of information are still collected for the user.

 First and last click